Scherzer, Zimmerman lead Nats past LA 6-1 to force Game 5

 ”He’s been here forever,” Rendon said. ”Man, he means everything to this city, to this team.”

 This could be a last hurrah for Zimmerman with the Nationals, who hold an $18 million contract option on him in 2020.
-He said before the game that he’s not thinking about the future, other than insisting that he’ll continue playing beyond this season.
+He insists he’s not thinking about the future, other than figuring that he’ll continue playing beyond this season.

-”I plan on playing more games.
-I feel like a lot of people think I’m not going to play more games,” Zimmerman said. ”But I feel good.
-I feel like I can still be very productive beyond this year.”
+”There’s been a lot of people,” Zimmerman said, ”that think these are my last games.”

 TRAINER’S ROOM